-- (2) The Committee shall, in reviewing and assessing the local content plan under subsection (1), carry out public participation and shall, for this purpose,- - (a) publicize the plan in at least one newspaper of wide circulation in the area with respect to which the extractive activity is to be undertaken and through such other media as the Committee may consider appropriate;
+(2) The Committee shall, in reviewing and assessing the local content plan under subsection (1), carry out public participation and shall, for this purpose-

+- (a) publicise the plan in at least one newspaper of wide circulation in the area with respect to which the extractive activity is to be undertaken and through such other media as the Committee may consider appropriate; - (b) involve the relevant stakeholders in the extractive industry or persons that are likely to be affected by the decision to approve the application to engage in the extractive activity and afford such persons an opportunity to be heard; and - (c) take into account any representations that may be made to the Committee prior to making its decision.

-- (b) involve the relevant stakeholders in the extractive industry or persons that are likely to be affected by the decision to approve the application to engage in the extractive activity and afford such persons an opportunity to be heard; and - (c) take into account any representations that may be made to the Committee prior to making its decision. - (3) The Committee shall, upon reviewing and assessing a local content plan, inform the applicant of its decision to approve or refuse the approval of the plan within a period of seven days from the date of its decision. - (4) Where the Committee refuses to approve a local content plan, it shall furnish the applicant with a written statement of the reasons for the refusal which shall include recommendations to the application. - (5) An applicant may, where applicable, within a period of thirty days from the date of notification of the decision by the Committee refusing to approve the local content plan and receipt of the written statement under subsection (4),- - (a) revise the local content plan taking into account the recommendations of the Committee; and - (b) submit the revised local content plan to the Committee. - (6) Where the Committee fails to notify the applicant of its approval or otherwise of the local content plan or revised local content plan, the local content plan shall be deemed to be approved upon the expiry of ninety days from the date of submission or re-submission of the local content plan, as the case may be. - 24.
-(1) The Cabinet Secretary shall, in consultation with the Committee, prescribe rules on local content certification and in so doing shall-
+(3) The Committee shall, upon reviewing and assessing a local content plan, inform the applicant of its decision to approve or refuse the approval of the plan within a period of seven days from the date of its decision.

+(4) Where the Committee refuses to approve a local content plan, it shall furnish the applicant with a written statement of the reasons for the refusal which shall include recommendations to the application.

+(5) An applicant may, where applicable, within a period of thirty days from the date of notification of the decision by the Committee refusing to approve the local content plan and receipt of the written statement under subsection (4),-

+- (a) revise the local content plan taking into account the recommendations of the Committee; and - (b) submit the revised local content plan to the Committee.

+(6) Where the Committee fails to notify the applicant of its approval or otherwise of the local content plan or revised local content plan, the local content plan shall be deemed to be approved upon the expiry of ninety days from the date of submission or re-submission of the local content plan, as the case may be.

-Local content certification.
+24. (1) The Cabinet Secretary shall, in consultation with the Committee, prescribe rules on local content certification.

-- (a) prescribe a methodology for determining the percentage of local content in goods and services acquired or delivered in Kenya; - (b) the specifications to be applied in determining the achievement of the minimum local content levels
+- (a) prescribe a methodology for determining the percentage of local content in goods and services acquired or delivered in Kenya; - (b) the specifications to be applied in determining the achievement of the minimum local content levels and in-country spending for the provision of goods and services in the extractive industry value chain; - (c) develop standards for the accreditation of independent companies to certify such levels of local content; - (d) accredit independent companies as independent certifying agents under this Act; and - (e) enforce compliance with the provisions of this Act by accredited independent certifying agents.

-- and in-country spending for the provision of goods and services in the extractive industry value chain; - (c) develop standards for the accreditation of independent companies to certify such levels of local content; - (d) accredit independent companies as independent certifying agents under this Act; and - (e) enforce compliance with the provisions of this Act by accredited independent certifying agents. - (2) An accredited independent certifying agency shall be responsible for measuring the local content found in goods and services acquired or contracted by an operator under this Act. - (3) A certificate issued by an accredited independent certifying agency shall be proof of local content compliance by an operator, and shall be attached to the annual reports submitted to the Committee by an operator under this Act. - (4) The Committee shall use the local content certificate to audit the fulfilment by an operator, of its obligations to local content development under this Act.
+(2) An accredited independent certifying agency shall be responsible for measuring the local content found in goods and services acquired or contracted by an operator under this Act.

+(3) A certificate issued by an accredited independent certifying agency shall be proof of local content compliance by an operator, and shall be attached to the annual reports submitted to the Committee by an operator under this Act.

+(4) The Committee shall use the local content certificate to audit the fulfilment by an operator, of its obligations to local content development under this Act.